suizokukan/katal/README.md

                                               target directory ?
-    o  add_keywords_in_targetstr()          : replace some keywords by the value given as parameters in order to make strings used to create the target files o  check_args()                         : check the arguments of the command line. o  create_empty_db()                    : create an empty database. o  create_subdirs_in_target_path()      : create the expected subdirectories in TARGET_PATH .
+    o  add_keywords_in_targetstr()          : replace some keywords by the value given as parameters in order to make strings used to create the target files o  backup_logfile()                     : copy a logfile into a backuped file. o  check_args()                         : check the arguments of the command line. o  create_empty_db()                    : create an empty database. o  create_subdirs_in_target_path()      : create the expected subdirectories in TARGET_PATH .